athelas-NEU/PulseOxThermo/README.md

 - Interrupt Pin is digital pin 10 on Arduino
 - All others as labelled

+### Powering the Sensor
+- Can run off of 3.3 - 5 Volts.
+- SCL, and SDA pins have 4.7k pull up resistors built into the PCB.
+No need for extra when breadboarding.

 #### Pulse Ox Register Values to be effective

 These settings control the brigtness for the LEDs and the adc conversion rate.